About and thanks

 Why metageologist?
 Well, firstly I don’t use meta in the sense of ‘beyond’, which is how some of my Arts educated friends interpreted it.
 I have no pretensions to transcend or transform geology.
 Instead I’m referring to the geological usage such as ‘metagabbro’, which refers to something that used to be gabbro but has been changed (by metamorphism) into something else.
 Appropriately for a blog, I’m talking about myself – once a geologist and now something else.

-Here I’ll be sticking to Geology, drawing on my post-grad level education and experience as a publishing academic.
-I hope the fact I am a metamorphosed geologist will help me bring a different perspective on things too.
+Here I (mostly) stick to Geology, drawing on my post-grad level education and experience as a publishing academic.
+I hope the fact I am a metamorphosed geologist lets me bring a different perspective on things too.

 If you enjoy reading my posts, and get even a fraction of the enjoyment I get from writing them I’ll be a happy blogger.

-If you want information on new posts, you can follow me on twitter @metageologist.
+If you want information on new posts, you can follow me on twitter @metageologist or you can join the select band following me on Facebook.

 The US does have large chalk formations, as noted within the 4 comments to that blog post.
 This ancient global map, posted on Ian West’s Geology of Dorset webpage, yields the answer.
 Another may be found by Google searching on Kansas chalk.
 Most of the surface outcroppings have been eroded away.
 The chalk originated from ancient inland seas the bisected the main US craton (a fascinating topic in its own right), and it explains why large limestone formations can be found in the southern and central Great Plains areas.